Fall Prediction for Bipedal Robots: The Standing Phase: Hardware Overview and Data Generation

 \subsection{Data Pre-processing}

 From the 1,800 simulation-generated trajectories for abrupt and incipient faults, 200 are reserved for testing.
 The remaining trajectories are divided into training (80\%) and validation sets.
 The testing set is further supplemented with intermittent fault data and hardware data.
-We employ Scikit-learn's stratified train-test split method for segmenting the simulation data and its min-max scaler to normalize the data within the range ${0,1}$.
+We employ scikit-learn's stratified train-test split method for segmenting the simulation data and its min-max scaler to normalize the data within the range $[0,1]$.
 It's important to note that only transient data is utilized during training.

-To adjust for any drift in the hardware data, the initial feature values are subtracted from subsequent data points.
-Lastly, sliding windows are utilized so as to prioritize the most recent data points.
+The trajectories have a sampling rate of approximately 40Hz, and sliding windows containing 10 data points are utilized to prioritize the most recent data points.
+To ensure that the robot oscillates slightly even in the presence of perturbing forces towards the high end of the range described in Section \ref{sec:sim_data}, only windows during and after the fault introduction are retained for the simulation data.
+For both hardware and simulation data, the features are transformed to the world coordinate located on the ground between the toes.
+Lastly, to adjust for any drift in the hardware data, the initial feature values are subtracted from subsequent data points.